-Below you can find the steps on configuring a third-party SSH client, Putty
+Below you can find the steps on configuring a third-party SSH client - Putty, and MacOS and Linux built-in one - Terminal.

 1. Run the application.